netidx/netidx-book/src/browser/table.md

   ```
   (null | false | external | <column> | spec)
-   external: [false, spec]
+   external: [false, [spec, ...]]
    spec: [<column>, ("ascending" | "descending")]
   ```

   - null: no default sort.
 Sorting is processed within the browser and is under the control of the user.
-Click events will also be generated when the user clicks on the header button, see on_header_click.
+Click events will also be generated when the user clicks on the header button, see `on_header_click`.
   - false: sorting within the browser is disabled, but click events will still be generated when the user clicks on the header buttons.
 These events could be used to trigger publisher side sorting, or any other desired action.
-See, on_header_click.
+See, `on_header_click`.
   - external: just like `false`, however sort indicators will be shown as specified by the indicator spec.
 Use this if you implement sorting in the publisher, but want to give the user feedback about what is sorted.
-  - <column>: by default sort by <column> in descending order.
+  - `<column>`: by default sort by `<column>` in descending order.
 Sorting is processed within the browser and is under the user's control.
-Click events will also be generated when the user clicks on the header button, see on_header_click.
+Click events will also be generated when the user clicks on the header button, see `on_header_click`.
   - spec: Same as column, except the sort direction is explicitly specified.